Appeared in Valve World Magazine on November, 2016.

 About Hunt Valve

-Hunt Valve brings nearly 100 years of fluid power engineering innovations and solutions to a wide range of industrial and military customers.
+Hunt Valve brings decades of fluid power engineering innovations and solutions to a wide range of industrial and military customers.
 It specializes in severe-duty valves and complementary engineered components and system solutions for applications that include primary metals (steel, aluminum), energy (nuclear, hydro, downstream oil & gas), process (chemical) and U.S. Navy nuclear-powered vessels, including all submarines and carriers in operation as well as the Virginia Class, Ford Class and soon-to-be-in-production Ohio Replacement.

 About the Author